-The cash dividends mentioned above were approved in the board meeting on March 25, 2022, the appropriations of earnings for 2021 are subject to the resolution of the shareholders in their meeting to be held in June 2022.
+The cash dividends mentioned above were approved in the board meeting on March 25, 2022; the appropriation of earnings for 2021 are subject to the resolution of the shareholders in their meeting to be held in June 2022.

 21. REVENUE